Sustainable Land Management

 |Course code SRMT3050||Units 10||Level 3000||Faculty of Science and Information TechnologySchool of Environmental and Life Sciences|

 This course explores the sustainable management of agricultural and forestry systems by examining current practices within agricultural and forestry ecosystems, the costs and benefits of production, and strategies to mitigate detrimental impacts.
-Topics covered include: sustainable grazing and cropping practices, causes and management of soil erosion and soil salinity, biodiversity and weed management in agricultural systems, barriers and incentives to changing land-use practices, forestry practices & policies, forestry impacts on soils, flora & fauna, native forestry versus plantations, integrating wildlife conservation & wood production and the role of vegetation in climate change abatement.
+Topics covered include: sustainable grazing and cropping practices, causes and management of soil erosion and soil salinity, role of trees in agricultural systems, barriers and incentives to changing land-use practices, forestry practices, policies & impacts, integrating wildlife conservation & wood production and the role of vegetation in greenhouse gas abatement.
 The course will focus on Australian case studies and examples.

 In order to participate in this course, students must complete a compulsory Health and Safety requirement.
 Students will receive full information on this Compulsory Course Component in the course outline provided by the School.